NLnetLabs/cascade/doc/manual/source/man/cascade-keyset.rst

 .. option:: --force

-    Force a key to be removed even if the key is not stale
+    Force a key to be removed even if the key is not stale.

 .. option:: --continue

-    Continue when removing the underlying keys fails
+    Continue when removing the underlying keys fails.

 See Also